doxylabs/gd011proj/README.md

 ## Theory of Operation

+Build a summary of biometric data gathered from 30 subjects.
+The output is a 300x8 matrix with the subject and each feature represented on the Y-axis and each of the activities represented on the X-axis.
+A summary of each of those datapoints can be found in the [CodeBook](https://github.com/jrherrick/gd011proj/blob/master/CodeBook.md)

+### Build Data Table

-To get from an empty working directory to an output file, first clone the git repository with
+1. To get from an empty working directory to an output file, first clone the git repository with

     git clone https://github.com/jrherrick/gd011proj.git

     ...then cd into the gd011proj directory that was created.

-At this point, you'll want to run `data-reset.R`.
-This will download the data we'll work with and set it up in the directory expected. `run-analysis.R` will then read the data and generate `step5.txt`.
+2. At this point, you'll want to run `data-reset.R`.
+This will download the data we'll work with and set it up in the directory expected.

+3. `run-analysis.R` will then read the data and generate `step5.txt`.

 ![w01.jpg](w01.png)

+### Show Data Table

-Once `step5.txt` is in place, `show-table.R` will output the data to the screen in a readable fixed-width format.
+1. Once `step5.txt` is in place, `show-table.R` will output the data to the screen in a readable fixed-width format.
 You may redirect this output to a file if needed, but **do not** use this as input to to `show-table.R`.

 ![w02.jpg](w02.png)